Shocking AI Stories

 Q1: What was the most dangerous AI incident in 2025?

-Q2: How do deepfakes impact elections?
+Q2: How do deepfakes impression elections?

 A: They sway voters by 5-10%, as seen in Brazil’s chaos—fact-checkers like Snopes verified 200+ fakes.